ochami/Arduino_Sketches/README.md

 # Arduino_Sketches
-Sketches for: A Novel Guide to Arduino Programming
+Sketches for: A Novice Guide to Arduino Programming